 Kintaro Kanemura would then enter into his second Fire Festival Tournament, and would be entered into the A block.
 Kanemura would be put in the same block as Shinjiro Otani, Arashi, Hirotaka Yokoi, and Yoshiaki Fujiwara.

 Kanemura's first Fire Festival match would be on July 27, 2003 in All Japan at the Ishikawa Industrial Exhibition # 1, where he would face Arashi.
 Kanemura would struggle at the beginning, after being thrown off the top turnbuckle to the outside through a table.
-Kanemura would manage to follow it up by blowing mist into Arashi's eyes, and then throwing powder in Arashi's face and rolling him up for the victory to score the upset win for Kanemura. would manage to score the upset victory over Arashi after getting Arashi knocked down to the mat, and then rolling him up for the victory and two points in the tournament right away.
+Kanemura would manage to follow it up by blowing mist into Arashi's eyes, and then throwing powder in Arashi's face with Arashi then being knocked down to the mat, and then Kanemura would roll him up for the upset victory and two points in the tournament right away.
 Kanemura's second match would be against Hirotaka Yokoi on July 30, 2003 at Korakuen Hall, Kanemura would ambush Yokoi before even making it to the ring, and would begin brawling all over the Korakuen Hall crowd.
 Yokoi would manage to fight back while making it back in the ring, and fight off Kanemura, with Kanemura bringing a table into the match, and flying off the top turnbuckle to the outside to send Yokoi through a table.
 Kanemura would begin smashing a piece of the table over Yokoi, but Yokoi would counter with a lowblow, then a hard punch to the face knocking Kanemura to the mat, and Yokoi would begin choking out Kanemura, with the referee stopping the match, and giving the victory to Hirotaka Yokoi.

 Kanemura would then defend his Big Japan King of the Death Match Title on August 24, 2003 at the Yokohama Bunka Gym against Ryuji Ito in a Cage Death Match.
 Kanemura would control a majority of the match, using fluorescent light tubes on Ito, but would he would be unable to put away Ito yet again.
 Ito would take control and lay Kanemura on top of a table in the ring, and then hit his Dragon Splash off the top of the cage and sending Kanemura through the table to score the win over Kanemura to win the Big Japan King of the Death Match Title ending Kanemura's reign as top champion in Big Japan.
 Kanemura and Ito would shake hands and a new tag team would be formed.